huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 QUIC connections for subsequent queries as long as they have sufficient resources.
 In some cases, this means that clients and servers may need to keep idle connections open for some amount of time.

+Under normal operation DNS clients typically initiate connection closing on idle connections; however, DNS servers can close the connection if the idle timeout set by local policy is exceeded.
+Also, connections can be closed by either end under unusual conditions such as defending against an attack or system failure/ reboot.

+Clients and servers that keep idle connections open MUST be robust to termination of idle connection by either party.
+As with current DNS over TCP, DNS servers MAY close the connection at any time (perhaps due to resource constraints).
+As with current DNS over TCP, clients MUST handle abrupt closes and be prepared to reestablish connections and/or retry queries.

+### Idle Timeouts

 Proper management of established and idle connections is important to the healthy operation of a DNS server.
 An implementor of DNS over